rafa111scp/youtube-live-epg-generator/readme.md

-# YouTube Live EPG Generator - NBC News
+# YouTube Live EPG Generator

-This repository generates a demo XMLTV EPG for NBC News YouTube Live.
+This repository generates a demo XMLTV EPG for a YouTube Live feed.

 ## Usage